PelionIoT/distro-pelion-edge/README.md

 ./build-env/bin/docker-run-env.sh --arch arm64 rhel
 ```

-The option `--install`  is required when the script is  executed in clear docker
+The option  `--install` is required  when the script  is executed in  new docker
 container, otherwise it will fail due to missing build dependencies.

 To  provide  build  dependency  use  `--deps` switch.
 This  will  create  build